khaiwyon/materials/week_5/tutorial/building_a_shopping_cart.md

 - Be sure to encrypt and sign your cookies (refer to `shopping cart and cookies`)

 - Read about `define_singleton_method` [here](http://apidock.com/ruby/Object/define_singleton_method)

-- BE AWARE THAT THIS IS NOT FULL TUTORIAL, there are missing elements such as:
-  - Quantities are overridden if you try to add the same item into the hash, try adding a check that adds the quantity instead of overriding it.